openSUSE/open-build-service/src/api/spec/README.md

   let(:apache_project) { create(:project, name: 'Apache') }
 ```

-#### Enable VCR for Model and Controller Specs
+#### Enable VCR

-To make loading tests faster, we only include VCR in feature tests by default.
-However, sometimes you also get and want to verify a backend response in a model or controller test.
+You may want to store a backend response in a spec test.
 Make sure you enable VCR in the test metadata like this:

 ```